jampaniuday/OCI-Notes/OCI-Networking.md

 ---

+### DNS Domain Name System

+OCI uses its own Internal DNS

+Options:

+Internet and VCN Resolver: default choice for new VCNs

+Custom Resolver: lets instances resolve the hostnames in on-premise network

+A DNS label may be specified when creating VCN/subnets/instances

+DNS Names

+- VCN: _VCN DNS label.oraclevcn.com_
+- Subnet: _subnet DNS label.VCN DNS label.oraclevcn.com_
+- Instance FQDN: _hostname.subnet DNS label.VCN DNS label.oraclevcn.com_
+- Instance FQDN resolves to the instance's Private IP address

+Public IP addresses created in a VCN do not automatically get an FQDN assigned.

+ie. when using SSH to connect remotely, you will need to use an IP address or external-to-OCI name resolution

 ### Dynamic Routing Gateway

 Use a Dynamic Routing Gateway to route traffic to your on prem or colo, etc.